sanja-stanciulescu/OOP_TCG/README.md

 1. I gained a better understanding on the principles of OOP and realised that I could have done a better work at using the inheritance.
 2. The sheer scale of this project forced me to structure my ideas well, which proved to be quite the endeavour.
 3. Since finishing this project, I have learned of new ways of structuring code, such as design patterns and exception handling that I wish to use in my next project.
 4. All in all, I liked this project as it had an easy-to-grasp concept.
-Had I not played card games before or been able to actually imagine playing, thencoming up with the game flow would have been much harder.
+Had I not played card games before or been able to actually imagine playing, coming up with the game flow would have been much harder.